h2oai/h2o-llmstudio/model_card_template.md

 ## Model Configuration

-This model was trained using H2O LLM Studio and the configuration in [cfg.yaml](cfg.yaml).
+This model was trained using H2O LLM Studio and with the configuration in [cfg.yaml](cfg.yaml).
 Visit [H2O LLM Studio](https://github.com/h2oai/h2o-llmstudio) to learn how to train your own large language models.

 ## Model Validation